Examining Ransomware Payments From a Data-Science Lens

-Analyzing various data sources, including ransomware groups’ financial transactions, can provide cybersecurity professionals with insights into how these malicious actors operate under different business models.
-Our findings suggest that ransomware groups whose monetization strategy involves staging targeted attacks have skills, approaches, and attack capabilities similar to those observed in advanced persistent threat (APT) groups.
-For cybersecurity teams, thwarting this kind of ransomware group will take resources comparable to what they would need to defend their organizations against state-sponsored actors or a penetration test with an unlimited scope.
+Analysing various data sources, including ransomware groups’ financial transactions, can provide cybersecurity professionals with insights into how these malicious actors operate under different business models.
+Our findings suggest that ransomware groups whose monetisation strategy involves staging targeted attacks have skills, approaches, and attack capabilities similar to those observed in advanced persistent threat (APT) groups.
+For cybersecurity teams, thwarting this kind of ransomware group will take resources comparable to what they would need to defend their organisations against state-sponsored actors or a penetration test with an unlimited scope.

 Most of the victims who do pay the ransom, pay fast